Sea otter: Russia

 Most of the population of the Asian sea otter – kalan or calan in Russian – is found along the Russian Far East coastline, in the northwestern Pacific waters off of the country (namely Kamchatka and Sakhalin Island), occasionally being seen in and around the Sea of Okhotsk.
 Before the 19th century, around 20,000 to 25,000 sea otters lived near the Kuril Islands, with more near Kamchatka and the Commander Islands.
 After the years of the Great Hunt, the population in these areas, currently part of Russia, was only 750.
 By 2004, sea otters had repopulated all of their former habitat in these areas, with an estimated total population at the time of about 27,000; of these, about 19,000 were at the Kurils, 2,000 to 3,500 were at Kamchatka and another 5,000 to 5,500 were at the Commander Islands.

 However, much more recent surveys from the years 2019–2024 showed steep declines in all of these populations.
 The latest numbers put the number of sea otters around the Kuril Islands at a mere 3,000, and at 1,673 and 1,565 sea otters around the Commander Islands and Kamchatka peninsula, respectively.
 Continued illegal poaching in Russia is believed to contribute to these declines.
 Russian non-governmental organizations (NGOs) such as the Nature and People Foundation have increased their efforts to bring attention to the plight of Russia's sea otter population.

 British Columbia

-Along the North American coast south of Alaska, the sea otter's range is discontinuous.
-A remnant population survived off Vancouver Island into the 20th century, but it died out despite the 1911 international protection treaty, with the last sea otter taken near Kyuquot in 1929.
+A sea population survived off Vancouver Island into the 20th century, but it died out despite the 1911 international protection treaty, with the last sea otter taken near Kyuquot in 1929.
 From 1969 to 1972, 89 sea otters were flown or shipped from Alaska to the west coast of Vancouver Island.
-This population increased to over 5,600 in 2013 with an estimated annual growth rate of 7.2%, and their range on the island's west coast extended north to Cape Scott and across the Queen Charlotte Strait to the Broughton Archipelago and south to Clayoquot Sound and Tofino.
-In 1989, a separate colony was discovered in the central British Columbia coast.
-It is not known if this colony, which numbered about 300 animals in 2004, was founded by transplanted otters or was a remnant population that had gone undetected.
-By 2013, this population exceeded 1,100 individuals, was increasing at an estimated 12.6% annual rate, and its range included Aristazabal Island, and Milbanke Sound south to Calvert Island.
-In 2007, Canada determined the status of sea otters to be "special concern".
+In 2023, the B.C. population was estimated to be 12,058.
+The growth rate of the population varies from 2 .0% to 8.1%, depending on geographic subregion.

+As of 2023, sea otters are found from Clayoquot Sound on Vancouver Island to Aristazabal Island off the central coast of the B.C. mainland.
+In 2009, Canada downgraded the conservation status of its sea otter population from "Threatened" to "Special Concern."